-- In The Day Today's "War" episode, the broadcast features precision-guided missiles "with nose-mounted cameras" which provide a POV perspective of the missles' path.
+- In The Day Today's "War" episode, the broadcast features precision-guided missiles "with nose-mounted cameras" which provide a POV perspective of the missiles' path.
 One such missile is so precise that its camera shows the missile entering a soldier's mouth and going down his throat before the camera's transmission cuts to static, signifying an explosion in the soldier's stomach.

-- Sesame Street also loves this trope.
-One example was in the New Years' special, when Telly runs away screaming after Oscar scares him straight with lies on how bad New Years' is.
+- Another example was in the New Years' special, when Telly runs away screaming after Oscar scares him straight with lies on how bad New Years' is.

 - The Community episode "Regional Holiday Music" includes a shot-for-shot parody of the aforementioned example from Invasion of the Body Snatchers.

 - The Sarah Jane Adventures episode The Gift, as the Rakweed spores enter the attic through the window, the camera follows them as they pass through the air... and are unknowingly inhaled by Luke.

 - In a French commercial for the first Rayman game, the camera zooms into Rayman's mouth, and then it cuts to gameplay footage.

 - One of the early footage clips of Luigi's Mansion involved a screaming Luigi as the camera zooms into his mouth before cutting to the title.

 - In Batman: Arkham Asylum, one of Killer Croc's Game Over screens has him growling "I will enjoy feasting on your bones!" before chomping right at the camera.
 Tick-tock, feed the croc!